divadvo/iRPA-OrderManagement/docs/searching_steps.md

 CustomerName
 ```

-Type is `string`.
-Click on the empty space to save these settings.
+Check if type is `string`.
+Click on the empty space.

 ![](images/0812.png)